dalibra/NLA2022_Project/README.md

 - The algorithms for Sparse similarity matching and Locally linear extension were implemented from scratch.
 - On MNIST dataset the algorithm discovers much lower dimensional representations which preserve meanings.

 The experiments can be repeated by sequentially running the code in `nla_project.ipynb`.
-All instructions are given in the same file.
+All the instructions are given in the same file.

 ![ssvd_moc.png](results_jaccard.png)